-If you decline coverage while on an FMLA or USERRA leave, you may have rights to reinstate the HRA upon returning from leave if you enroll in the same medical plan that you were enrolled in prior to taking leave.
+If participants decline coverage while on FMLA or USERRA leave, they may have rights to reinstate the HRA upon returning from leave if they enroll in the same medical plan that they were enrolled in prior to taking leave.

 What if I go out on unpaid Leave Without Pay or Workers' Compensation?